I may get paid commission for purchases made after clicking a link in this post.

 If you have a clear idea about WHAT you want to blog about BEFORE you start blogging you will find it much easier to create content, grow your blog and you will start making money faster.

 2. Research blogs in that niche

 Once you know roughly what you want to blog about, you need to start researching what other blogs in that niche are saying about that subject.
 This is particularly important if you don’t currently read that many blogs.
 You need to get an idea of the style of blogging in that niche.
 What are people saying?
 How are they writing?
 What else to they include on their blog posts in terms of graphics/images/quotes/bullet points/headings etc.

-Writing a blog is very different a writing, say, a newspaper article or a book.
-And you need to get familiar fast with how a blog in your niche is written.
+Writing a blog is very different to writing, say, a newspaper article or a book.
+So, you need to get familiar fast with how a blog in your niche is written.

 You also want to get an idea of what is already being covered in that niche.
 And what you could bring to the table.
 Do you have a unique or different angle on your niche?